Academics-for-the-Future-of-Science/save-science-org/README.md

 - Run `docker-compose up`

-# Installing wordpress
+# Using

 - Run `docker-machine ip` to get the ip of docker / virtual box ip.
 Go to IP:8000 (the ip address from `docker-machine ip`, followed by port 8000)
-- Pick some sane / easy to remember development values, like `test` / `test` for a username and password.
+- Wordpress will be automatically installed
+- Developer username and password: `test` / `test`

 # Customizing theme